HDest-Community/Roomba/README.md

 ### Usage
 ---
-- Use Item: Drop roomba to collect brass.
+- Use Item: Drop roomba to collect brass or materials for the [Universal Reloader](https://gitlab.com/accensi/hd-addons/universal-reloader).
-- Sprint + Use Item: Yeet roomba to collect brass.
+- Sprint + Use Item: Same as above but yeet it.

 ### Notes
 ---